 But, I have to believe I did enough.
 I am enough.

 I pray that despite my ups and downs I’m teaching him what he needs to know.
-I pray that as he learns that the world, and your people in it are not always the same, but instead, ever changing, he is becoming stronger for it.
+I pray that as he learns that the world and your people in it are not always the same, but instead, ever-changing, he is becoming stronger for it.

 When my own sensitive perceptions are heightened, I need to reflect or to express myself.
 Today I chose to express myself through changing my environment, which to me feels like a giant deep breath.
-For him it felt like pulling the rug out from under.
-The battles of wills occur with us frequently.
+For him, it felt like pulling the rug out from under.
+The battles of will occur with us frequently.
 I have faith that I am learning as quickly as possible to let mine go.

 I pray the highs outweigh our lows today.
 I pray he remembers that we painted each other’s faces, raced down the sidewalk, laughed at silly jokes, and had a puppet show.
 I pray he remembers I told him the story of Alexander and his day, and that some of them are like that, "even in Australia."